zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_build_instruction.rst

 variable should be set to the name of the test suite that is desired.
 It is _not_ supported to set both ``TEST_PSA_API`` and ``TEST_S`` or ``TEST_NS``.

-The Developer api tests are:
+The Functional API tests are:
  - ``CRYPTO``
  - ``INITIAL_ATTESTATION``
  - ``STORAGE`` (INTERNAL_TRUSTED_STORAGE and PROTECTED_STORAGE)
  - ``INTERNAL_TRUSTED_STORAGE``
  - ``PROTECTED_STORAGE``

-The Firmware framework test suites are:
+The Firmware Framework test suites are:
  - ``IPC``

 Note that these map directly to the ``SUITE`` cmake variable used in the